KayvanShah1/usc-dsci553-data-mining-sp24/README.md

 - **Course Name:** DSCI 553 - Foundations & Applications of Data Mining
 - **Instructor:** Prof. Wei-Min Shen
 - **Semester:** Spring 2024
-- **About the Course:**
-  - Function and design of modern storage systems, including cloud; data management techniques; data modeling; network attached storage, clusters, and data centers;
-relational databases; the map-reduce paradigm.

 Feel free to explore the assignments, projects, and solutions provided as learning aids.
-Whether you're a beginner or an experienced practitioner, this repository aims to be your companion in mastering the intersection of foundational data management and data mining fundamentals within Data Science & Engineering.
+Whether you're a beginner or an experienced practitioner, this repository aims to be your companion in mastering the intersection of foundational data mining fundamentals within Data Science & Engineering.
 Happy learning!

 > [!CAUTION]
 > Please note that this repository serves as a reference guide and should be utilized as a tool for learning and comprehension.
 It's paramount to refrain from engaging in any activities associated with plagiarism.
-Embrace the wealth of knowledge herein to enhance your understanding and augment your skill set in Data Engineering.
+Embrace the wealth of knowledge herein to enhance your understanding and augment your skill set in Data Mining.

 ## Table of contents
 | Assignment | Topic Covered                 | Grade |